Types and Staging of Lung Cancer

 Non-Small Cell Lung Cancer

-Non-small cell lung cancer accounts for about 85 percent of lung cancers.
-Among them are these types of tumors:
+Non-small cell lung cancer accounts for about 85 percent of lung cancers and includes:

-- Adenocarcinoma is the most common form of lung cancer in the United States among both men and women.
+- Adenocarcinoma, the most common form of lung cancer in the United States among both men and women;

 Stages of Non-Small Cell Lung Cancer